 Effects of binge of long-term binge drinking include, but are not limited to:

 In most cases, binge drinkers are not dependent on alcohol; however, a dependence can develop if someone continues to binge drink and develops an alcohol tolerance.
 The effects of alcoholism can vary based on the amount consumed, or if other chemicals are involved.
 Generally, developing a drinking problem in college can set the tone for someone to continue to drink into mid and late adulthood.

 Victimization of College Students And Alcoholism

-Drinking can occur to mask mental illnesses.
-It can also increase based on someone’s life experience and contribute to injuries, broken relationships and trauma.
+Drinking can occur in an attempt to mask a mental illness.
+It can also increase based on someone’s life experience and contribute to injuries, broken relationships, and trauma.
 Both sexual and physical assault are common tragic experience affecting college students, and alcohol is often part of it.
 Approximately 696,000 students aged 18 to 24 have been assaulted by another student who was drinking.

 Sadly, 97,000 college students between 18 to 24 years of age experience date rape or an alcohol-related sexual assault.
 Other challenges and dangers that can emerge from alcohol use on college campuses which can victimize someone include driving under the influence of alcohol, unprotected sex, unwanted pregnancies, blacking out, and embarrassing behavior.
 In response, some college campuses have meetings spreading awareness of the problem.

 Binge drinking, alcohol use disorders, and heavy drinking plague some college students.
 If you find yourself unable to stop drinking, getting drunk and disorderly; suffering academic failure due to alcoholism, combining alcohol with other substances, becoming isolated from friends and loved ones to use alcohol, or suffering withdrawal, these are signs you need help.
 It is not advised to quit cold turkey alone.
 Detox in a medical facility is best as it restores the mind and body to its pre-alcohol state.